 A study published in the Journal of Population Ageing found that those who were retired were about twice as likely to report feeling symptoms of depression than those who were still working.
 And, research from the London-based Institute of Economic Affairs found that the likelihood that someone will suffer from clinical depression actually goes up by about 40% after retiring.

 Learn more about how to combat retirement depression.

-While most retirees seem to just “roll with the punches” and adapt as financial troubles happen, it might be better to learn from people who are already retired and adapt “forewarned is forearmed” as your retirement motto…
+While most retirees seem to just “roll with the punches” and adapt as financial troubles happen, it might be better to learn from people who are already retired and adopt “forewarned is forearmed” as your retirement motto…

-Or, better yet, maybe the best strategy for your retirement is: “hope for the best, plan for the worst.”
+Or, better yet, maybe the best strategy for your retirement is: “Hope for the best, plan for the worst.”

-NEW Confidence Rating in Retirement Planner!
+NEW Confidence Rating in the Retirement Planner!
 A new feature in the NewRetirement Planner guides you through the process creating a plan you can feel great about.

 There are four phases to creating a reliable plan: